Ph.D. in Mathematics

 II.
 The Preliminary Examination Requirement

 The preliminary examination covers the two foundational course sequences, MAT 601-602 and MAT 631-632.
 It consists of two written examinations, each lasting three hours.
 These may be taken separately.
 There are only two outcomes on each examination, Pass or Fail.
 Both examinations must be passed to pass the Preliminary Examination.
-These examinations will be given twice a year, before or near the beginning of each semester.
+These examinations will be given twice a year, once in May a week or two after the Spring semester, and once in August, a week or two before the fall semester.
 The exact dates will be announced at least a month ahead of time.

-Masters students who wish to continue into the Ph.D. program must take these examinations no later than the August preceding their second year of graduate study and pass these examinations no later the January during their second year of graduate study.
+Masters students who wish to continue into the Ph.D. program must take these examinations no later than May following their first year of graduate study and pass these examinations no later the August preceding their second year of graduate study.
 Students who pass one, but not both of these examinations on their first attempt are required to retake only the examination that is not passed.
 Only two attempts at each of these examinations are permitted.

 With the approval of the Mathematics Graduate Committee, students who enter the Mathematics Graduate Program with extensive preparation in mathematics may attempt the Preliminary Examinations upon entering the Program.
 This attempt will not be counted as one of the two attempts at the Preliminary Examinations.